PaperclipBadger/high-octane-rumble-simulation-engine/README.rst

    no_op
-   ; decrement R0 gives us -1, which we write to the program counter ; after executing this instruction we increment the program counter ; hence next loop will begin executing R0 decrement R0 PROGRAM_COUNTER
+   ; decrement R0 gives us -1, which we write to the program counter ; after executing this instruction we increment the program counter ; hence next loop will begin executing instruction 0, i.e. the first one decrement R0 PROGRAM_COUNTER

 A program fills the address space with halt: